-One of the Earth’s natural wonders, the Northern Lights cast radiant, multi-colored lights over the northern landscape.
-They most commonly appear between 60-75 degree Longitude, making the North Shore a hot spot for seeing a display.
+One of the Earth’s natural wonders, the Northern Lights, cast radiant, multi-colored lights over the northern landscape.
+They most commonly appear between 60-75 degree longitude, making the North Shore a hot spot for seeing a display.

 Also known as Aurora Borealis (meaning “dawn of the north”), Northern Lights form when charged particles from the sun enter the earth’s atmosphere and collide with the earth’s gaseous particles.
 Typically the lights are green, but every so often viewers will get to see red, yellow, blue, and violet lights.
 The colors are determined by the height in which the particles collide.
 Green lights, which are the most common color, appear when the colliding particles are about 60 miles above the earth.
 Rare reddish lights appear when the colliding particles are higher, usually about 200 miles above the earth.

-If you want to see the northern lights, you'll want to check the NOAA Space Weather Prediction Center website for the daily Aurora forecast to determine the likelihood of the Northern Lights being visible.
+If you want to see the Northern Lights, you'll want to check the NOAA Space Weather Prediction Center website for the daily Aurora forecast to determine the likelihood of the Northern Lights being visible.
 It is also important to check the local weather forecast to verify the skies will be clear.
 Doing these things will increase your odds of spotting the gorgeous lights.
 It is also important to know that displays are most vibrant between 11:00pm and 3:00am.

-To increase your chances of seeing brighter lights, it helps to get out of town as many cities are “polluted” by light and the shield of street light can hide your view of the atmosphere lights.
+To increase your chances of seeing brighter lights, it helps to get out of town as many cities are “polluted” by light and the shield of street lights can hide your view of the atmosphere lights.
 There are a number of places on the North Shore we recommend visiting when the chances of spotting Northern Lights are the greatest.
 They include:

 1. Hawk Ridge, Duluth